hantabaru1014/BetterInventoryBrowser/README.md

 - Sort by (Default/Name/Updated/Created)
     - Strip RTF tags on sort by name (Toggleable in settings)
     - Sort folders by name and items by update on "Default" (Toggleable in settings)
+- Additional layout
+    - NoImgGrid : Default grid layout but no thumbnails
+    - Detail : VerticalLayout with extra information
+        - You can change the row height, etc. in the settings
+- Added a sidebar to the right of the inventory
+    - Display thumbnails, update date, etc.
+    - The sidebar can be shown/hide and width can be set on settings

 ## Installation
 1. Install [NeosModLoader](https://github.com/zkxs/NeosModLoader).